 Conclusion

 Native HTML first, headless libraries for production, CVA for variants, compositor-only animations.
-That’s the stack that passes audits and ships fast.

 - Native

-<dialog>for modals.
-Focus trapping and backdrop for free. - CVA + twMerge for type-safe Tailwind variants
+<dialog>for modals - focus trapping and backdrop for free - CVA + twMerge for type-safe Tailwind variants

 - WAI-ARIA patterns for keyboard navigation